 It was completed July 2, 2004 and dedicated November 4, 2004.
 It is named in gratitude for the ministry of Paul Manz, artist in residence and Christ Seminary Seminex Professor of Church Music at LSTC from 1983-92, and his wife, Ruth.
 The dedication plaque reads:

 As a unique influence behind the modern revival of the hymn festival, Paul has stirred the lives of thousands across the Church.
-He and his wife, Ruth, have selflessly offered their gifts to call forth both joyful support and cheerful generosity from those committed to the mission of Christ Seminary-Seminex and the Lutheran School of Theology at Chicago
+He and his wife, Ruth, have selflessly offered their gifts to call forth both joyful support and cheerful generosity from those committed to the missions of Christ Seminary-Seminex and the Lutheran School of Theology at Chicago.

 Ruth and Paul Manz Organ Scholarship